-As had been speculated, two days after the announced deal between ABN Amro and Barclays, the RBS-led consortium made an official proposal to acquire ABN Amro for €72.2 billion, which proposal was conditioned on LaSalle remaining with ABN Amro.
-Despite this higher offer, ABN Amro's board continued to support the Barclays proposal.
-However, submitting to shareholder pressure, ABN Amro agreed to open its books to the RBS-led consortium and cooperate in the due diligence process.
+As had been speculated, two days after the announced deal between ABN Amro and Barelays, the RBS led consortium made an official proposal to acquire ABN Amro for C72.2 billion, which proposal was conditioned on LaSalle remaining with ABN Amro.
+Despite this higher offer, ABN Amro's board continued to support the Barelays proposal.
+However, submitting to shareholder pressure, ABN Amro agreed to open its books to the RBS led consortium and cooperate in the due diligence process.
 In return for due diligence access, ABN Amro required the consortium to agree to a "standstill" provision that would block the consortium from making an unsolicited offer for ABN Amro in the next 12 months.
-The RBS-led consortium publicly denounced such a condition and announced that unless ABN Amro removed it, the consortium would launch a tender offer for 100% of the bank's shares.
-As a result, ABN Amro dropped the condition; nonetheless, it reaffirmed that without a "compelling and concrete proposal" from the consortium, it recommended Barclays's offer as being in the best interest of its shareholders.
+The RBS led consortium would launch a tender offer for 100% of the bank's shares.
+As a result, ABN Amro dropped the condition; nonetheless, it reaffirmed that without a "compelling and concrete proposal" from the consortium, it recommended Barelays's offer as being in the best interest of its shareholders.
 To complicate matters, the VEB Dutch shareholders' association filed a claim against ABN Amro to prevent the sale of LaSalle to Bank of America.
-The allegation stated that the sale of LaSalle was illegal and only served as a "poison pill" to frustrate the higher proposal made by the RBS-led consortium.
+The allegation stated that the sale of LaSalle was illegal and only served as a "poison pill" to frustrate the higher proposal made by the RBS led consortium.
 VEB also claimed that the sale required a shareholder vote.

 On May 3, 2007, the Dutch court ordered a delay of the sale of LaSalle until ABN Amro's shareholders had a chance to vote.
-The next day, Bank of America filed an action in the U.S. forcing ABN Amro to sell LaSalle pursuant to the existing agreement between the two banks.7 On May 29, 2007, the RBS-led consortium formally made a public bid of €71.1 billion for ABN Amro.
-This cash and stock offer was substantially higher than the all-stock offer previously agreed with Barclays.
+The next day, Bank of America filed an action in the U.S. forcing ABN Amro to sell LaSalle pursuant to the existing agreement between the two banks.7 On May 29, 2007, the RBS led consortium formally made a public bid of C71.1 billion for ABN Amro.
+This eash and stock offer was substantially higher than the all stock offer previously agreed with Barclays.